Epic-Sounds: A Large-scale Dataset of Actions That Sound

 We instruct annotators to select from a pre-specified list of which {\emph{materials}} are involved in the collision, provided in Table~\ref{tab:materials}.
 These cover all the materials popular in kitchens.
 Annotators are encouraged to select one or more materials, or mark the material as indistinguishable by choosing the `Can't tell' option.
 We drop the instances in the latter case -- as we believe these are unhelpful for sound or event understanding tasks.
 However, some material sounds might be deceiving.
 For example, one might perceive the material collision to be between a glass and a wooden object, but in fact it is food poured into a ceramic container.
 We thus ask annotators to then visually verify their material annotations using the corresponding video.
 Importantly, annotators have to listen and choose the perceived material first (Figure~\ref{fig:material_interface_hidden}),

 and cannot change these after watching the video (Figure~\ref{fig:material_interface_visual}).

 Instead, they select the actual materials involved when viewing the video.
 We only retain visually-verified collision sounds -- i.e.\ materials correctly perceived from the audio only, then verified from the visual observation.
 We choose all collision material labels for which at least 40 examples are present.
-As a result, abstract labels related to collision (e.g.\ `clang/clatter’, `put objects on surface’) are clustered into 24 sound categories describing the materials involved, such as \textbf{C}: metal-only, or \textbf{C}: plastic-wood.
-We use the letter \textbf{C} to indicate these are collision-based classes.
+As a result, abstract labels related to collision (e.g.\ `clang/clatter’, `put objects on surface’) are clustered into 24 sound categories describing the materials involved, such as \textbf{C}: metal-only, or \textbf{C}: plastic-wood, where \textbf{C} indicates collision-based classes.